rajasegar/web-components-chat/README.md

 ## Demo
 [Demo](https://rajasegar.github.io/web-components-chat/)

-Works only in Chrome, Opera and Safari.
+Works only in Chrome, Opera and Safari without polyfill.
 For Firefox you need to enable flag for Web components / Custom Elements.
+This demo uses the polfill for browser consistency.

+Not tested in IE or Edge

 ## Usage
 Include script tag